scaffold-eth/create-eth/contributors/TEMPLATING.md

 ## Merging package.json files

-The package we use to merge `package.json` files [merge-packages](3) will attempt to find intersections of dependencies or use the latest version of a dependency in case of a conflict.
+The package we use to merge `package.json` files [merge-packages](3) will attempt to find intersections of dependencies.
+If there is a conflict, the version from the last `package.json` will be taken.

 For example: